World Mission Day

 Opportunities for Growth.
 To help our children grow in the faith, as well as learn about other cultures, monthly educational and spiritual resources are available from the Mission Office of the Archdiocese of San Francisco.
 You can receive these by e-mail; just give us your current e-mail address.
 Or download the monthly resource files in PDF format on this page.
 Encourage children to pray The World Rosary.
 And all are welcome to join in the annual Christmas Artwork Contest.

-This year we would like to congratulate Abigail Prion from St. Catherine of Siena School.
-She was selected as one of this year’snational finalists for the MCA Artwork Contest.
-Abigail’s artworkwill be on display along with all the other national winners at the Basilica of the National Shrine of the Immaculate Conception in Washington D.C. during the 2023 Advent Season.
+This year we would like to congratulate Kristina Kim, 7th Grade student from St. Cecilia School.
+She was selected as one of this year’s national finalists for the MCA Artwork Contest.
+Kristina’s artwork will be on display along with all the other national winners at the Basilica of the National Shrine of the Immaculate Conception in Washington D.C. during the 2024 Advent Season.

 Our office selected local finalists from all the entries we received.
 We would like to recognize their artwork.